UCLA-VAST/recut/README.md

 - Optionally: google-test and google-benchmark library submodules ( auto built/linked through cmake, see `recut/CMakeLists.txt` for details)
 - Optionally: HDF5 an image reading library for Imaris/HDF5 file types
-- Optionally: python3.8 matplotlib, gdb, clang-tools, linux-perf
+- Optionally: python3.8 matplotlib, gdb, clang-tools, linux-perf for development
 - Note: to increase reproducibility and dependencies issues we recommend developing within the Nix package environment (see the Troubleshooting section)

 #### Troubleshooting